thednp/kute.js/README.md

 # CDN
 Thanks to jsdelivr, we have CDN link <a target="_blank" href="http://www.jsdelivr.com/#!kute.js">here</a>.

+# NPM/Bower
+You can install this through NPM or bower respectively:

+    $ npm install kute.js
+    # or
+    $ bower install kute.js

 # Basic Usage
 At a glance, you can write one line and you're done.
 ```javascript